pedrohsmaia/datablood/README.md

 If you're getting issues with the /android or /ios directories when setting up the starter, you can safely remove them and re-generate them using `yarn ios` and `yarn android`.

+## Environment

+Note that Cocoapods 1.15 has a [breaking bug](https://github.com/CocoaPods/CocoaPods/issues/12226).
+We recommend using version 1.14.3.

 ## Included packages

 - [Tamagui](https://tamagui.dev)